Kaden5480/poy-tweaks-of-yore/README.md

 # Building from source
-Whichever approach you use for building from source, the resulting patcher and plugin can be found in `bin/`.
+Whichever approach you use for building from source, the resulting plugin/mod can be found in `bin/`.

 The following configurations are supported:
 - Debug-BepInEx